Robber breaks into escape room. Then, calls 911 because he can't get out

 A man who broke into a Washington state escape room this week called 911 because he couldn’t find a way out.

-Early Sunday morning, police called NW Escape Experience owners Rob and Tamara Bertrand, telling them someone had broken into their business.
+Early Sunday, police called NW Escape Experience owners Rob and Tamara Bertrand, telling them someone had broken into their business.
 Deputies said a man tried to break in through a back door of the escape room in Vancouver, Washington, which is located inside a strip mall.

-When the man couldn't get through the back door, he used a key found in a lockbox to open the mall's electrical room, KATU reports.
-Then, he found his way inside NW Escape Experience.
+When the man couldn't get through the back door, he used a key found in a lockbox to open the mall's electrical room, Tamara told USA TODAY.
+Another key gave him access to a suite that shared an unlocked door with NW Escape Experience.
+After pushing down storage lockers attempting to block the way, the man was inside.

 The business houses three escape rooms, interactive experiences where participants must solve a series of riddles and puzzles to break free.
 Rooms are themed, including one known as The Kill Room splattered with fake blood.
-A steel autopsy table and fake dead body sit inside, Rob told The Washington Post.
+A steel autopsy table and skeleton sit in the center of the room, Tamara said.

 More: Why escape rooms have a lock on the U.S.

-“The damage could have been a lot worse and we are very thankful the burglar didn’t know how to escape from the escape room,” owners posted on Facebook.

-The couple has actually been capitalizing on the incident, offering a burglar2018 promo code this month.
+The couple even capitalized on the incident, offering a burglar2018 promo code this month.

 Follow Ashley May on Twitter: @AshleyMayTweets